YatharthKelkar/AI-ChatBot/README.md

 SerpAPI

-Mistral AI

 <h2>📜 License</h2>
-This project is open-source and available under the MIT License.
+This project is open-source and but not under the MIT License.